shawenyao/jekyll-now/_posts/2020-05-24-Fossil-Completionists-Guidebook.md

 Fossil collecting.

 All was well until the honey moon phase started to wear out and at some point, you began to dig up nothing but duplicates.
-Days went on and on yet things didn't get any better, and you are on the verge of suspecting foul play.
+Days turned into weeks before you knew it yet things didn't get any better, and you are on the verge of suspecting foul play.
 Could Nintendo be deliberately hiding a few fossils from your reach just to keep you coming back?
-Or could it be a marketing campaign to sell you the online membership where trading with friends is the only way to go?
-In the post, I examine the question of how long it takes on average to complete the collection and
+Could it be a marketing campaign to sell you the online membership where trading with friends is the only way to advance?
+Or could be the case that you simply got unlucky again (like everything else in life)?

+In this post, I study the problem of how long it takes on average to complete the fossil collection.
+As the answer suggests, it is still too early to be concerned.

 ## General Setup